sushantbegade/Palaeolithic-Ensemble-SDM-CentralIndia/README.md

 This ensemble paper is the direct methodological successor to:

-> Begade, S., 2026.
-A predictive model for the identification of open-air Palaeolithic sites in Nagpur and Chandrapur Districts, Maharashtra, India: a MaxEnt-based approach. *Journal of Archaeological Science: Reports* 62, 104948. https://doi.org/10.1016/j.jasrep.2025.104948
+>	Begade, S. 2026.
+A Predictive Model for the Identification of Open-Air Palaeolithic Sites in Nagpur and Chandrapur Districts, Maharashtra, India.
+Journal of Archaeological Science: Reports, 69, 105541. https://doi.org/10.1016/j.jasrep.2025.105541

 ---